Internal colonialism: Sri Lanka

 Proceedings of the Conference on 'Tamils in New Zealand', July 1996 - Wellington, New Zealand.

 This situation, where a state exploits and oppresses peoples and regions within their own boundaries much the way the European colonial powers used to exploit and oppress foreign colonies, has been described as "internal colonialism".
 Sri Lanka is an example of this.
 Many Third World peoples found that after "independence" they had simply traded one set of oppressors (white) for another (brown and black).
 The result is that today many Third World states, most of them the direct or indirect result of national liberation wars themselves, are now fighting against national liberation movements within their borders.

 Fourth World Colonialism, Indigenous Minorities And Tamil Separatism In Sri Lanka, Bryan Pfaffenberger (Virginia University), Bulletin of Concerned Asian Scholars, Vol. 16, 1984:

 Despite the withdrawal of colonial power from Third World countries, forms of oppression that might well be termed "colonial" still persist in many of them — the oppression wrought by nationalist Third World governments whose regimes fail to respect the rights of indigenous minorities.
 For ethnic and regional minorities in many Third World countries, the arrogance and injustice of these governments matches — and often exceeds — those of the departed European colonial regime.
 The island nation Sri Lanka presents a case in point.
 Little public investment appears to reach the Tamil lands….

 Thailand

+During the early 20th century, the Siamese Empire which was a mandala empire consisted of several vassal states such as principalities of the former Lan Na Kingdom to the north and the Sultanate of Patani to the south under the tightening suzerainty of the Siamese Kingdom was transformed in to a unitary modern nation-state by abolishing the vassal status of the vassal states, incorporating them into an integral part of Siam, and assimilating the cultures of the vassals via the process of Thaification.
 For internal colonization in the kingdom of Thailand, refer to articles on Monthon and on Thaification.
 There is a posited link between internal colonialism and ethnic rebellion in Thailand.